egXcoder/Study-Repository/security/RSA/https.md

 TLS is the security protocol, its main idea is
-1- share symmetric key between client and server without man in middle can see this symmetric key 2- confidence client is talking to server and there is no one in the middle acting as the server
+1- share symmetric key between client and server without man in middle can see this symmetric key 2- client should be confident he is talking to server and there is no one in the middle acting as the server

 ## TLS 1.3 (Key Exchange)
 Client: